svanichkin/Email2Telegram/README.md

 *   **`[telegram]`**
     *   `token`: Your Telegram bot's API token (Required).
-    *   `user_id`: Your numeric Telegram user ID.
-Required if `chat_id` is not set.
-The bot will only interact with this user in direct chat mode.
-    *   `chat_id`: (Optional) Your numeric Telegram group chat ID.
-If set, the bot operates in this group.
-This setting takes precedence over `user_id` for determining where the bot is active.
+    *   `recipient_id`: Your numeric Telegram user ID or group chat ID.
 The bot needs admin rights in the group to manage topics.
 *   **`[email]`**
     *   `imap_host`: (Optional) Your IMAP server hostname (e.g., `imap.gmail.com`).
 If left blank, the application will try to derive it from your email domain.
     *   `imap_port`: (Optional) Your IMAP server port.
 Defaults to `993` (for IMAP over SSL/TLS).